 Clean the wood before you start painting.
 Use a stiff brush, soap, and water.
 When you finish scrubbing the surface, rinse off the wood and let it dry.
 Cleaning gets rid of dirt and debris.
 Failure to clean allows the paint to cover dirt and particles underneath.

 It is as good as adding dirt.
 Dry the wood with a dry and clean rag.
 Let it dry completely with the sun or wind.
-If the wood is not in its best shape, it requires a deeper clean.
+If the wood is not in its best shape, it requires deeper cleaning.
 Use a commercial wood cleaner.
 That on pressure-treated wood that has been idle for a while or damaged.

 Strip the old paint

 Get rid of the old paint so that you start afresh using chemical strippers.
 Apply a thick coat of the chemical uniformly on the surface using a brush.
 Leave the coating for 20 minutes till the old paint starts bubbling up.
 Remove the softened paint using a scraper.

 If you are not satisfied, apply a second coat of the stripper and wait for 20 minutes.
 Use a steel wool pad dipped in mineral spirits to scrape off the remaining bits of paint.
 Wipe off the surface with a wet, clean cloth dipped in mineral spirits.

 There are many ways of removing old paint.
 Rinse the surface with mineral spirits to finish off.
 Do not use strippers labeled water-rinse and no-rinse.
 The manual method of using scrappers